-Vaverka et al, (2017b) simulated pulses generated by dust impacts in various plasma environments using a simple numerical model.
-The spacecraft potential is calculated using orbital-motion-limited theory and the current generated by the dust impact is represented by Gaussian function.
+Vaverka et al. (2017b) simulated pulses generated by dust impacts in various plasma environments using a simple numerical model.
+The spacecraft potential is calculated using orbital-motion-limited theory and the current generated by the dust impact is represented by a Gaussian function.
 We used this approach to simulate the spacecraft charging in the inner solar system.
-The rise time of the pulse was estimated according to Meyer-Vernet et al. (2017) for variable photoelectron sheath.
-The rise time of the measured pulse is also affected by response of the antenna electronics.
+The rise time of the pulse was estimated according to Meyer-Vernet et al. (2017) for variable photoelectron sheaths.
+The rise time of the measured pulse is also affected by the response of the antenna electronics.
 These electronic effects were not taken into account in the model.
-This model also does not describe the detailed structure of the pulses including "pre-spikes" but only their general shapes, and can be appropriate to estimate the conditions for dust impacts.
-Figure 13 shows estimated signals for impacts of 0.1 micrometre particles with speeds of 100 km/s for spacecraft at different distances from the Sun.
-The top panel represents temporal evolution of the spacecraft potential and bottom panel shows changes in the equilibrium potential.
-The charge production of the impact is assumed Q = 30 pC according the equation presented in chapter 2.
-The amplitude of the pulse is then proportional to the mass of the impinging grain and to its velocity with power between 2.5 and 6.2 (depends on materials).
+This model also does not describe the detailed structure of the pulses including "pre-spikes" but only their general shapes, and it can be appropriate to estimate the conditions for dust impacts.
+Figure 13 shows estimated signals for impacts of 0.1 $\mu$ m particles with speeds of 100 km s-1 for spacecraft at different distances from the Sun.
+The top panel represents temporal evolution of the spacecraft potential and the bottom panel shows changes in the equilibrium potential.
+The charge production of the impact is assumed to be $Q = 30 \,\mathrm{pC}$ according the equation presented in Sect.
+2. The amplitude of the pulse is then proportional to the mass of the impinging grain and to its velocity with power between 2.5 and 6.2 (depends on materials).
 It is possible to see that the amplitude and duration of the pulses are reduced with decreasing distance from the sun.
 This fact means that the sensitivity of dust impact detection is smaller close to the sun.
 It is necessary to mention that the conditions for the orbital-motion-limited theory are not satisfied near the sun.
-The presence of the potential barrier created due to strong photoemission, described by Ergun et al. (2010) and Campanell (2013), strongly influence the spacecraft charging and charge dynamics.
+The presence of the potential barrier created due to strong photoemission, described by Ergun et al. (2010) and Campanell (2013), strongly influences the spacecraft charging and charge dynamics.
 An interesting result is that the shape of the detected signal depends only weakly on the solar UV illumination, which leads to the photocurrent as shown in Fig. 14 for 1 AU from the sun.
-The increase or decrease of the solar activity which varies the UV flux, influence the spacecraft potential but not so much the profile of the pulse generated by dust impacts.
+The increase or decrease in the solar activity, which varies the UV flux, influence the spacecraft potential but not so much the profile of the pulse generated by dust impacts.

-A challenge in the data analysis will be to distinguish dust impacts signals from other events.
-A comparison to dust measurements from other spacecraft at similar distance from the Sun as Parker Probe and Solar Orbiter should be considered.
-BepiColombo equipped by the Mercury Dust Monitor (MDM, Nogami et al. 2010) and electric field antennas (PWI, Kasaba et al. 2010) will in near future study the dust environment near Mercury at 0.31 to 0.47 AU from the Sun.
-Though also for those measurements, noise events are considered an issue, they offer an opportunity for simultaneous dust observations from several spacecraft so to have a more reliable distinction of dust impacts and other events.
+A challenge in the data analysis will be to distinguish dust impact signals from other events.
+A comparison to dust measurements from other spacecraft at a similar distance from the Sun as Parker Probe and Solar Orbiter should be considered.
+BepiColombo equipped with the Mercury Dust Monitor (MDM, Nogami et al., 2010) and electric field antennas (PWI, plasma wave investigation; Kasaba et al., 2010) will in the near future study the dust environment near Mercury at 0.31 to 0.47 AU from the Sun.
+Though noise events are also considered an issue for those measurements, they offer an opportunity for simultaneous dust observations from several spacecraft so as to have a more reliable distinction of dust impacts and other events.